-In Debug mode, implement and analyze the execution times for the 3 different LED BB methods.
-Write a report explaining how you implemented the 3 different methodologies, the calculations you performed to code each of the methods, the performance outcomes of each method, along with any other information needed.
-What technique did you use to measure each BB method's execution time?
+In Debug mode, implement and analyze the execution times for the 2 different LED bit-banding methods.
+Write a report explaining how you implemented the 2 different methodologies, the calculations you performed to implement each of the methods, the performance outcomes of each method, along with any other information needed.
+What technique did you use to measure each bit-banding method's execution time?
 Include the following table in the report:

 Method Execution Time (-O0) Execution Time (-O3) Performance Improvement

 Masking

-BitBand() Function

-Direct Bit Banding
+Bit Banding

-Explain why each method performed as it did (in terms of application performance).
-Also discuss the conditional execution method you have used.
-Note that you will need to use Debug mode and its tools for analyzing these application details.
+Moreover, discuss the conditional execution method you have used.
+You need to use Debug mode and its tools for analyzing these application details.